dell-democenter/dell-democenter.github.io/0499/Readme.md

 # systems in detail
 ## launchpad
-has the function to be the initial place for accessing the 0499 lab environment. it runs the AD controller role for "demo.local". it runs an **DHCP** and **DNS** server, the DHCP server updates all hostnames from any linux/windows to the DNS server. means if you deploy a linux or windows vm that hostname will listed and updated in the DNS server automatically, result is a working name reolution in your lab. any manual configured IP have to to manual maintained in the DNS server.
+has the function to be the initial place for accessing the 0499 lab environment. it runs the AD controller role for "demo.local". it runs an **DHCP** and **DNS** server.
+DHCP Server lease pool is from 192.168.1.100 up to 192.168.1.199. all adresses below 192.168.1.100 are manual and YOU have to doublecheck for duplicate IP´s and correct DNS entrys.
+DHCP server updates all hostnames from any linux/windows to the DNS server if the client is able to tell his name to DHCP. means if you deploy a linux or windows vm that hostname will listed and updated in the DNS server automatically, result is a working name reolution in your lab. any manual configured IP have to to manual maintained in the DNS server.

 ### XCA tool